- TRPGs are Tactical Role-Playing Games that combine elements from both simulation RPGs and tactical games!

 TRPGs vs. RPGs

-- Strategy: While RPGs will feature exploration and relaxed gameplay alongside strategic elements, TRPGs will use an isometric grid system, which uses a fixed plane to make any items/objects/characters appear in 3D.
+- Strategy: RPGs feature exploration and strategic elements, while TRPGs use an isometric grid system for 3D representation.

-- Exploration: Traditional RPGs will almost always feature an open-world environment with vast lands, freedom of movement, and elements like dungeons, while TRPGs focus more on intense battles.
+- Exploration: Traditional RPGs offer open-world environments with vast lands and dungeons, emphasizing freedom of movement, while TRPGs focus more on intense battles.

 Similarities Between TRPGs/RPGs/SRPGs

-While differences exist between genres, it’s clear as day that TRPGs is just a sub-genre of RPGs and SRPGs and follow a similar step of similarities.
+While differences exist between genres, it’s clear as a day that TRPGs are just a sub-genre of RPGs and SRPGs and follow a similar step of similarities.

 - Advancements: Leveling up and gaining XP are also typically kept similar between famous TRPGs and RPGs.